alexxborysov/sox/README.md

 A client-side declarative WebSocket abstraction.

-- **Automatic reconnection** - Configurable retry attempts with exponential backoff
+- **Reconnection** - Configurable reconnection flow with exponential backoff.
 - **Message queuing** - Messages sent during 'reconnection' / 'connection' are automatically queued and sent when reconnected
 - **Typed event system** - Send and subscribe to predefined messages